 When I ask about hallucinations, he says he does not have the power to conjure up little green monsters to chase me.
 “All hypnosis, in a way, is self-hypnosis," he says.
 "You go into hypnosis and the hypnotist gives you suggestions.
 The basic idea is that the suggestions are influencing your unconscious (the power of suggestion is absolutely real as observed by the placebo effect).
 There is another aspect to hypnotism that is virtually productive: your unconscious mind during that whole time is doing its own work."

-We start talking about my bad habit, which I tell him is my procrastination.
-I explain that even with my very neat, organized to-do list I make every morning when I get into work, I end up looking at the newest articles up on the New York Times or New York Magazine or looking to see if I gained a follower on Instagram in between writing articles.
+We start talking about my bad habit, which I tell him is procrastination.
+I explain that even with the very neat, organized, to-do list I make every morning when I get into work, I end up looking at the newest articles on the New York Times or New York Magazine or checking to see if I gained a follower on Instagram in between writing articles.

 "Why do you do that?" he asks.